cigamit/ansible_callback/README.md

 - Concurrent Jobs: Checked

 This main provisioner is going to need a few variables passed into the extra_vars.
 You could make it pass it in via the survey instead (which is a bit more secure), but I am being a bit lazy for this example.
 We will be passing in 3 variables.
 - server_type: This can be anything, whether the OS or Application type for the server that will be provisioned.
 I stick to OS in this example but it really just allows us to call different playbooks or pass in different credentials for different servers types.
+You could even do it based upon location, as I use completely different default credentials for my Azure, AWS, and VMWare hosts (but the same playbook).
 - ipaddress: This is the IP of the server currently (even if you may change it later during the provisioning process)
 - macaddress: We use the mac to set a temporary hostname in AAP.
 The actual hostname of the server might not be set and we don't want to use localhost if so.